Reynch/dsc-phase-2-project-v3/README.md

 **After this analysis, we are left with some questions**

 The biggest question is what effect crew has on a Documentary.
--**Is there a documentary director or narrator who tends to make more money on average than others?** We began looking into what subgenres have the highest gross revenue, as well as were the most successful overall, but is there a possible correlation with the cast as well?
+-**Is there a documentary director or narrator who tends to make more money on average than others?**

+-We began looking into what subgenres have the highest gross revenue, as well as which were the most successful overall, but is there a possible correlation with the cast as well?

 -**What types of Movies score the best?** One next step we would hope to take is to use machine learning to help create a predictive model of what types of movies would be most successful and create the most profit with what actors.